mstksg/inCode/copy/entries/machines-1.md

 Internally, there is state.
 Externally, all we can observe is a function of the state; we cannot actually in general ever directly access or modify it.
+And because we don't know the type, even if we could forcefully pull it out, we wouldn't be able to handle it in a typesafe way.

 Actually...because the type of our Stream does not fix the type of our state, the type of our state can actually *vary dynamically* over the course of the